 That said, the pricing model will help you determine the best formats, regions, and other campaign variables.
 Affiliate marketing programs are always performance-based, but they can have various pricing models, including pay-per-sale, pay-per-lead, pay-per-click, and revenue share, just to name a few.

-As the name suggests, pay-per-sale of PPS is a pricing model where affiliates are expected to generate sales to get a commission.
+As the name suggests, the pay-per-sale of PPS is a pricing model where affiliates are expected to generate sales to get a commission.
 Perhaps the oldest pricing model out there, PPS offers, is usually developed by publishers with relatively low-cost items as consumers are more willing to purchase these goods online.
 That said, you can also work with jewelry and other high-ticket products that have lower sales rates and monumental individual commissions.

 PPS offers are usually designed to be promoted in more direct strategies, so don’t be afraid to develop product-centric content to convince users to buy.
 However, you still want to have personality and deliver value through your content to keep your potential customers engaged.

 Known as PPL, pay-per-lead is a pricing structure where affiliates are paid for each prospect that leaves their contact information and becomes a lead.
 Even though it’s easier to collect leads than sales, getting users to leave their contact information can be extremely challenging consistently.